JUNWSGJ/go-micro-demo-project/README.md

-# kratos-demo
+# go-micro-demo-project
-a demo project base on go-kratos
+A sample project of micro service, based on go-kratos